SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 Computers have millions of electronic components performing specialised tasks, which I will briefly outline in this section.

-Stallings [3] defines the core functions of a computer as data movement, processing and storage and the control of these functions.
+Stallings, defines the core functions of a computer as data movement, processing and storage and the control of these functions.

 The processing and storage of data are combined with the movement of the data from the local machine to the external environment.
 The external environment could be servers.
 These servers could be on-premise or virtual servers in the cloud.
 Data can also be communicated to peripherals, such as printers.